 There are no fees associated with transferring funds into or out of your FarmAfield account.
 We do charge a 1% procurement fee when you purchase your cattle to cover our expenses.
 A detailed breakdown of our fees is available here.

 We receive a tenth of your net proceeds when your cattle go to market.
-So if you make $10 on your initial investment, we get $1.
+If you make $10 on your initial investment, we get $1.
 If you lose money on your first investment, we take home nothing.
-We’ve intentionally set it up this way so that we only make money when you make money.
+We’ve set it up this way so that we succeed when you succeed.

 Not at this time, but it is an option we are exploring for the future.